Date: July 1, 1873

 The investigators now speculated that A. C. Goss had picked up his brother prior to the fire and taken him by horse and buggy to the railroad station; the person who died in the fire was not Winfield Goss.
 While they were not ready to charge anyone with fraud, they would not pay any of the claims unless the body could be conclusively proven to be that of Winfield Goss.
 Reluctantly, Mrs. Goss agreed to the exhumation of the body so the teeth, the only, feature of the body not destroyed past recognition, could be examined.
 Winfield Goss was known to have had a perfect set of teeth and had never been to the dentist for the smallest cavity.
 The body from the fire had a number of decayed or extracted teeth and the front teeth were irregular.

 The insurance companies refused to pay the claims and Eliza Goss filed a law suit against them.
-The suit did not go to trial until May 1873.
-The trial lasted ten days and the jury found in favor of the plaintiff—the insurance companies must pay.
+The trial, in May 1873, lasted ten days and the jury found in favor of the plaintiff—the insurance companies must pay.
 Mrs. Goss, A. C. Goss, and William Udderzook were delighted with the verdict, but they were far from receiving payment; the companies filed a motion for a new trial and it would be November before that case would be heard.

 In fact, the insurance companies had been correct; Udderzook and the Gosses had conspired to commit fraud.
 The body in the house had not been Winfield Goss; it was a cadaver that William Udderzook had acquired.
-William Goss had been living in Newark, New Jersey, under an assumed name, since the fire.
-The conspirators worried that with Goss’s intemperate habits and exuberant personality he would not be able to keep the secret much longer.
+William Goss had been living in Newark, New Jersey, under an assumed name, since the fire, but the conspirators worried that with Goss’s intemperate habits and exuberant personality he would not be able to keep the secret much longer.

 About a week later a farmer on a road near Jennerville noticed a number of buzzards circling a spot near the road.
 He looked closer and found a mutilated body just barely covered with leaves and dirt.
 The body had been stabbed in the chest and the arms and legs had been severed and thrown into the woods.
 There was enough evidence for a coroner’s jury to determine…